THE NEW WYLER GENÈVE CODE-S CHRONOGRAPH

 For the new Wyler Genève Code-S collection, the brand's familiar tonneau case has been reduced in size and its lines have been rounded.
 It uses the same sandwich construction as its bigger brother, the Code-R, with two metal plates fixed to a composite case middle by means of four polished titanium screws.
 All models feature Wyler Genève's patented crown protector, which must be opened on both sides (using the sliding pins) in order to manipulate the tyre-like rubber-coated crown.
 Distinctive concave chronograph pushers blend harmoniously into the case, with three horizontal stripes following the contours around the case middle punctuated by the “WYLER” engraving on the opposite side.

-The model presented for the Gents' category of the Grand Prix de l'Horlogerie 2009 is in stainless steel with a slate-grey dial with a black applique for the counter rings, hour markers and oversized 12 and a matching black DLC bezel and black rubber strap with steel/titanium foldover clasp.
+The model presented for the Ladies' category of the Grand Prix de l'Horlogerie 2009 is in stainless steel with a white dial and matching white ceramic bezel and white rubber strap with stainless-steel/titanium foldover clasp.